Har1743/Har1743.github.io/Walkthroughs/Bandit-OTW.md

 ```

 Now we are login to bandit1
-We have found the - file but we to read this file
+We have found the - file but we can't read this file by cat -
-cat - doesn't works as cat takes -(hypen) as stdin/stout.
+as cat takes -(hypen) as stdin/stout.
 So we have to prefix it by using **./-**

 ![](/photos/bandit-photos/bandit1-2.png)